cormullion/Karnak.jl/docs/src/examples.md

 ![tube map](assets/figures/tubemap.png)

 It's a design classic, hand-drawn by Harry Beck in 1931, and updated regularly ever since.
 As an electrical engineer, Beck represented the sprawling London track network as a tidy circuit board.
 As with graphs, what was important to Beck were the connections, rather than accurate geography.

-Our version looks very different, but it is more accurate, geographically, because the latitude and longitude values of the stations are passed to `layout`.
+Our version looks very different, but it is at least more accurate, geographically, because the latitude and longitude values of the stations are passed to `layout`.

 ```@example tubesection
 @drawsvg begin
 background("grey10")
 sethue("grey50")
 drawgraph(g,
     layout=positions,
     vertexshapes = :none,
     vertexlabeltextcolors = colorant"white",
     vertexlabels = find.(1:nv(g)),
     vertexlabelfontsizes = 6)
 end
 ```